You have no alerts.

 Kai glanced at Ellie.

-“There’s no other house down the lane,” she whispered.
+“There’s no other house down the lane,” she said.

-“Right Way Farm,” Tom said, as though he had heard her perfectly.
+“Right Way Farm,” Tom said.
 “Two miles further on.
 Doesn’t show up on satnavs half the time.”

 “Caius mentioned you might come,” he said.
 “His nephew and niece.
 Kai.
 Ellie.”

 “Ages ago,” Tom said easily.
-“Said you’d turn up eventually.
-Said you’d be curious.”
+“Said you’d turn up eventually.”

 Ellie moved slightly in front of Kai without seeming to mean to.
 “You were his friend?”